Japanese Language

 Japanese translation can definitely be a struggle for people who approach it for the first time.
 It’s not as easy as saying that one language is objectively easier to handle than another.
 This can be a very subjective experience — just like language learning.

 Each language has its associated translation issues that need to be considered before any text can be translated.
 In Japanese translations, one of the first things clients need to understand is that the target audience usually has high stylistic considerations.
-Moreover, there’s a rigorous protocol one must follow when addressing such an audience.
+Moreover, that knowledge needs to be applied when working on any kind of translation service related to japanese nevermind if it is internal documentation, a website translation or business documentation you need to process.

 If you feel it is time to improve your time-management and pay more attention to your clients